aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 ```

 **Step 2:**	To instance Xilinx' [Integrated Logic Analyzer (ILA)](https://www.xilinx.com/products/intellectual-property/ila.html).
 An ILA IP should be created using Vivado IP Catalog and it should be customized according to the desired probes.
 The ILA can be instanced at any level in the hierarchy inside the CL and the nets requiring debug have to be connected probe input ports of the ILA.
 The clock to the ILA should be the same clock of the clock domain to which the nets under debug belong to.
 A separate ILA is required for nets belonging to different clock domains.
-(Please see section “Suggested Background” for more details).
+(Please see Xilinx UG908 for further details)

 **Step 3:**	To instance Xilinx' [Virtual Input/Output (VIO)](https://www.xilinx.com/products/intellectual-property/vio.html).
 A VIO IP should be created using Vivado IP Catalog and it should be customized as desired.
 The VIO can be instanced at any level in the hierarchy inside the CL and the input/output nets should be connected as desired.
 The clock to the VIO should be the same clock of the clock domain to which the VIO output/input probe signals belong to.
 A separate VIO is required for different clock domains.
-Please see section [Suggested Background](#suggestios) for more details.
+(Please see Xilinx UG908 for further details)

 **Step 4:**	Xilinx Vivado implementation tools perform the connections and wiring between the debug IP components (ILAs/VIOs) and the CL Debug Bridge.
 Care should be taken to set `set_param chipscope.enablePRFlow true` in the tcl command during synthesis and implementation.
 This is automatically included if AWS CL Build scripts are delivered with this HDK.

+<a name="startVJtag"></a>
-# Starting Virtual JTAG (XVC) Debug Server on the Target FPGA-enabled EC2 Instance <a name="startVJtag"></a>
+# Starting Virtual JTAG (XVC) Debug Server on the Target FPGA-enabled EC2 Instance

 To start debugging a given FPGA slot, which has the [CL debug cores](#embeddingDebugCores), the developer need to call FPGA Management Tool `$ fpga-start-virtual-jtag` from Linux shell.
 This management tool starts Xilinx's Virtual Cable (XVC) service for a given FPGA slot, listening to a given TCP port.